 Make the Mango Mousse

-Whip the heavy cream until stiff peaks form.
+Whip the heavy cream with the icing sugar until stiff peaks form using a stand mixer or a hand-held mixer.
 Fold in the mango puree until the mixture is uniform in color.
 Refrigerate the mousse while you work with the gelatin.

 Place 50 ml water in a small microwavable ramekin or bowl.
 Sprinkle the gelatin powder over the water and let the mixture stand for about a minute or so.
 Heat the mixture in the microwave for 15 seconds until it is clear.
 You can heat for an additional 5 seconds at a time if necessary.
 Let this cool slightly and pour over the mango mousse while stirring quickly.